leanprover-community/blog/posts/lte-examples.md

 To answer this question, we spent the last few weeks building a new [`examples` folder](https://github.com/leanprover-community/lean-liquid/tree/master/src/examples) in the repository which contains several files corresponding to the main players in the statement above.
 These examples can be considered as centralized "sanity checks" that the definitions we wrote in Lean actually match their intended purpose.

-Also, we tried to write the files in this folder in a way which should be (approximately) readable by mathematicians who have little experience with Lean.
+We tried to write the files in this folder in a way which should be (approximately) readable by mathematicians who have little experience with Lean.
 The goal is to make it easy for non-experts to look through the examples folder, then look through the concise final statement in `challenge.lean`, and be confident to a reasonable extent that the challenge was accomplished.

 This blog post gives an overview of this folder and its contents, and how it relates to the definitions used in the main statement of the [liquid tensor experiment (LTE)](https://github.com/leanprover-community/lean-liquid).